OkeyProxyCom/Interstellar-Proxy/README.md

 # How To Get Interstellar Proxy？
 Acquiring Interstellar Proxy is a relatively simple task.
 However, the exact steps may differ depending on the device or platform you're utilizing, so it's advisable to consult the official documentation or guides provided by the Interstellar Network.
 Here are some general steps to guide you:

-Access the Interstellar Network GitHub page: Begin by navigating to the official GitHub page of the Interstellar Network at https://github.com/InterstellarNetwork.
+Access the Interstellar Network GitHub page: Begin by navigating to the official GitHub page of the Interstellar Network.
 This page contains all the necessary resources and files needed to start your journey with Interstellar Proxy.

 Procure the necessary files: Locate the Interstellar Proxy project within the repository list and select it.
 Once you've landed on the project page, download the required files or clone the repository onto your local system.